sez11a/liferay-docs/discover/portal/articles/02-web-experience-management/02-creating-web-content/01-publishing-basic-web-content.markdown

 You may decide you want one, some, or none of these features, which is why they're all implemented as simple selector buttons to be enabled or disabled at need.
-Once you've selected the features you want to include in your Web Content Display spp, click the *Save* button.
+Once you've selected the features you want to include in your Web Content Display app, click the *Save* button.
 You can now close the configuration window.

 To publish new content, select the *Add* icon